spacestuffmc/Space/CONTRIBUTING.md

-Contributing to **CrystalSpace**
+Contributing to **Space**
 ================================

-As general housekeeping guidelines, we ask that you follow some of these basic guidelines and conventions for contributing code to CrystalSpace.
+As general housekeeping guidelines, we ask that you follow some of these basic guidelines and conventions for contributing code to Space.
 If you do not follow these guidelines, there may be a delay in your pull request being merged, or possibly rejected.

 ## Commiting